matthieucombaud/paper_dominant-height-20-species/readme.txt

 Model analysis
 *************

-Target pipeline to analyse model calibration outputs is "R/target_analysis_part1_new.R".
-R functions used in the pipeline used to analyze model calibration outputs are in "R/functions".
+Target pipeline to analyse model calibration outputs is "R/target_analysis_part1_new.R" R functions used in the pipeline used to analyze model calibration outputs are in "R/functions".
-Script to produce the figures and tables is in "script_fig_tab_xxx.Rmd".
-Figures and tables are produced from the database built by "R/target_analysis_part1_new.R" and stored as target object.
+Script to produce the figures and tables is in the directory "R".

 For additional information, please refer to the paper and contact Matthieu COMBAUD at m.combaud@gmail.com.